milestonesys/mipsdk-samples-plugin/SCWorkSpace/README.md

 -   Update the work space notification
 -   Create a side panel plugin and show it for the workspace
 -   Create a view item plugin
--   Communication between MIP plugins
+-   Communicate between MIP plugins

 ## Using